Mandryl/Google-Maps-Platform-Hackathon/README.md

 4. If your submission is right, Quistroll shows next checkpoint's quiz, so go to the next destination.

-5.If your submission is wrong, some hints pop up depending on the number of times you submit wrong location.
+5. If your submission is wrong, some hints pop up depending on the number of times you submit wrong location.
 By the way, hints are displayed up to three times.
 Based on some hints, find a correct checkpoint.
+- If you submit a wrong place once, images of the check point posted by Google Map users will be displayed as a hint.

+- If you submit a wrong place twice, a review of the check point posted by a Google Map user will be displayed as a hint.

+- If you submit a wrong place three times, a nearby place of the check point will be displayed as a hint.